GautamRaj-1200/gr-yt-dl/README.md

 # GR Youtube Dl

+> Disclaimer:
-> **Disclaimer:** This is a personal project created for the purpose of learning Electron.js and understanding the workflow of building and shipping desktop applications.
-This application is essentially a graphical user interface (GUI) wrapper for the powerful open-source command-line tool `yt-dlp`.
-All video downloading capabilities are handled by `yt-dlp`, and this project does not claim ownership of that functionality.
-Users should be aware of the copyright laws in their respective countries when downloading content from the internet.
+This project is intended solely for educational purposes to learn Electron.js and understand the process of building and deploying desktop applications.
+It functions as a graphical user interface (GUI) wrapper for the open-source command-line tool yt-dlp.

+>This project does not host, distribute, or modify any video content.
+All downloading functionality is provided by yt-dlp, and this application does not claim ownership or responsibility for the behavior of yt-dlp.

+>Users are responsible for complying with the YouTube Terms of Service and any applicable copyright laws in their jurisdiction.
+Downloading copyrighted content without permission may violate these laws.
+The developer does not condone or promote any illegal use of this tool.

 This project is a desktop application for downloading YouTube videos.
 It allows users to input a YouTube video URL and download the video to their local machine.